Rabies vaccine: History

 Virtually all infections with rabies resulted in death until two French scientists, Louis Pasteur and Émile Roux, developed the first rabies vaccination in 1885.
 Nine-year-old Joseph Meister (1876–1940), who had been mauled by a rabid dog, was the first human to receive this vaccine.
 The treatment started with a subcutaneous injection on 6 July 1885, at 8:00 pm, which was followed with 12 additional doses administered over the following 10 days.
 The first injection was derived from the spinal cord of an inoculated rabbit which had died of rabies 15 days earlier.
-All the doses were obtained by attenuation, later ones were progressively more virulent.
+All the doses were obtained by attenuation, but later ones were progressively more virulent.

+After the rabies vaccine created by Louis Pasteur was first introduced in France in 1885, its use soon spread to other countries, including outside of Europe.
+The vaccine was first used in the United States in 1886.
+In 1888, France established the Pasteur Institute.
+During the following decades, several similar specialized rabies prevention centers ("Pasteur Institutes") appeared around the world.
+By 1909 there were 75 such rabies centers worldwide, including in French Indochina.
+Victims of animal bites in Siam were already receiving the rabies vaccine as early as 1891, becoming the first patients to receive it in Asia.
+By the late 19th century, European jurisdictions were regulating rabies treatment by opening their own rabies centers or by directing patients to the nearest centers abroad.
+For example, in 1890, Serbia introduced a royal government directive which ordered patients to be treated at the Pasteur Institute in Budapest.
+Despite the increased availability of vaccines, in practice they were often restricted to the wealthy upper classes, since access commonly required complicated procedures, such as traveling long distances to access treatment and arranging for an extended stay to receive the treatment which involved several weeks of injections, which many people could not afford.

 The Pasteur-Roux vaccine attenuated the harvested virus samples by allowing them to dry for five to ten days.
 Similar nerve tissue-derived vaccines are still used in some countries, and while they are much cheaper than modern cell culture vaccines, they are not as effective.
 Neural tissue vaccines also carry a certain risk of neurological complications.
+Since the 1980s, countries have increasingly abandoned the use of nerve tissue-derived vaccines, replacing them with modern vaccines.
+The use of nerve tissue-derived vaccines was phased out in China in 1990, Thailand in 1992, Sri Lanka in 1995, Indonesia in 1996, Philippines in 1997, Laos in 2005, Cambodia in 2005, India in 2005, Nepal in 2006, Vietnam in 2007 and Bangladesh in 2011.